opengeospatial/ogcapi-routes/api/ogc-web-api-guidelines-assessment.md

   - JSON is mandatory, HTML is recommended
 - [x] Principle #20 - Good APIs are testable from the beginning
   - the current draft specification has been tested in the Open Routing Sprint 2021 with running client and server code from three independent implementations (each providing server and client); the testability of the requirements has been verified as part of the sprint
-  - an abstract test suite will be specified before the specification moves to the approval process
+  - an detailed abstract test suite has been specified
 - [x] Principle #21 - Specify whether operations are safe and/or idempotent
-  - The standard HTTP rules apply for the GET and POST methods
+  - The standard HTTP rules apply for the GET, POST and DELETE methods
 - [x] Principle #22 – Make resources discoverable
   - OGC API Routes by design supports clients that follow links to the resources
 - [x] Principle #23 - Make default behavior explicit